dfttoolkit package¶

 object

-This class represents a geometry file for (in principle) any DFT code.
 In practice it has only been fully implemented for FHI-aims geometry.in files.

 - add_atoms(cartesian_coords, species, constrain_relax=None, initial_moment=None, initial_charge=None, external_force=None, calculate_friction=None) None [source]¶